PelteaLeonard/Portfolio/README.md

 #### Existing Features

-**Home button**- Takes the user to the starting point of my portfolio.
+**Home button** - Takes the user to the starting point of my portfolio.

-**About button**- Takes the user to about section in my portfolio where I wrote something about me.
+**About button** - Takes the user to about section in my portfolio where I wrote something about me.

-**Portfolio button**- Takes the user to portfolio section where is going to show all my projects that I've done till that moment.
+**Portfolio button** - Takes the user to portfolio section where is going to show all my projects that I've done till that moment.

-**Contact button**- Takes the user to contact section where people  can contact me.
+**Contact button** - Takes the user to contact section where people  can contact me.

-**Hamburger button**- Clicking the hamburger button triggers a full screen overlay menu containing the navigation links to all pages on my website.
+**Hamburger button** - Clicking the hamburger button triggers a full screen overlay menu containing the navigation links to all pages on my website.

 ### Technologies Used
-**Balsamiq**
-- I've used Balsamiq to create wireframes of my website before building the actual site.
+**Balsamiq** - I've used Balsamiq to create wireframes of my website before building the actual site.

-**HTML5**
-- The project uses HTML5 to create the basic elements and content of my website.
+**HTML5** - The project uses HTML5 to create the basic elements and content of my website.

-**CSS3**
-- The project uses CSS3 to add custom styles to the elements and content of my website.
+**CSS3** - The project uses CSS3 to add custom styles to the elements and content of my website.

-**Bootstrap**
-- The project uses Bootstrap to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles.
+**Bootstrap** - The project uses Bootstrap to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles.

-**Git**
-- I've used Git as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.
+**Git**  - I've used Git as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.

-**GitHub**
-- I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
+**GitHub** - I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
 I've also used GitHub pages to deploy my website in a live environment.